anandkrishnanbk/RestifyMongoJS/README.md

 ### RestifyMongoJS
-RestifyMongoJS is a very simple sample angularjs,restify,mongojs project for CRUD Operations. angularjs as front end client,restify as middleware and mongojs to communicate with mongodb.
+RestifyMongoJS is a very simple sample `angularjs`,`restify`,`mongojs` project for CRUD Operations. angularjs as front end client, restify as middleware and mongojs to communicate with mongodb.

 ### Install the project dependencies
 `npm install` to install dependencies.